Flying Spiders Glide Into New Territories

 Normally, these guys are found in rainforest canopies.
 Life's not too easy up there.
 High winds can push an unlucky or unwary spider clear out of the branches.
 Sometimes, they jump out on purpose to avoid encounters with aggressive Azteca ants.

-Either way, the spiders want to avoid plummeting to the forest floor, which is crawling with predators.
+Either way, the flying spiders want to avoid plummeting to the forest floor, which is crawling with predators.

 Not to worry.
 Thanks to that Royal Society paper, we now know the "flatties" have a special trick up their sleeves.
 When of them falls or leaps off a branch, it can usually steer itself towards the nearest tree trunk while falling and then land somewhere on the bark — instead of hitting the ground.